Automatic Data Repair: Are We Ready to Deploy?: Experimental Evaluation

+In this section, we evaluate 12 mainstream data repair algorithms to address the following key questions: \textbf{Q1:} To what degree can existing automatic data repair algorithms mitigate errors in real-world datasets? \textbf{Q2:} Can algorithms with suboptimal repair performance enhance the performance of downstream analysis models? \textbf{Q3:} How effective is the proposed general optimization strategy? \textbf{Q4:} How effectively can these algorithms manage high error rates and different error types?

-\underline{\textbf{Dataset\&Rules.} } We conduct experiments on 4 real-world datasets and 1 synthetic dataset outlined in Table ~\ref{tab:Dataset}.
-Corresponding clean versions exist for each dataset. \emph{Hospital} and \emph{Flights} are two real-world datasets obtained from previous research~\cite{Rekatsinas17holoclean}. \emph{Beers} is a real-world dataset sourced through web scraping and manually cleaned~\cite{Mahdavi20baran}. \emph{Rayyan} is another real-world dataset cleansed by its owners ~\cite{raha19mahdavi}, while \emph{Tax} is a large synthetic dataset from the BART repository ~\cite{Arocena15bart} with various data error types.
-To discover DCs, we initially employ two widely-used DC discovery methods: DCFinder~\cite{dcfinder19Pena} and Hydra~\cite{hydra17Bleifu}.
-We then manually check all discovered rules against the clean data, deciding whether to accept, repair, or deny each rule.
+\underline{Datasets}.
+We conduct repair experiments over five real-world datasets, as outlined in Table ~\ref{tab:Dataset}. \emph{Hospital} and \emph{Flights} \cite{Rekatsinas17holoclean} include a high degree of duplicate tuples and correlated columns. \emph{Beers} is a real-world dataset sourced through web scraping and manually cleaned by the dataset owner~\cite{Mahdavi20baran}. \emph{Rayyan} is another real-world dataset cleansed by its owners ~\cite{raha19mahdavi}.
+It contains all the error types, thus making it hard to repair. \emph{Tax} is a large dataset describing tax payment records~\cite{Arocena15bart}.
+It contains various data error types with 200,000 tuples and 15 attributes.
+Rich with insights into social resource allocation and commercial values, these datasets are valuable for academic inquiry and \emph{data-driven} decision-making.
+Four kinds of error types, namely missing value (MV), typo (T), violated attribute dependency (VAD), and formatting issue (FI), exist in the datasets, and are primarily encountered in real-world scenarios~\cite{Mahdavi20baran,Arocena15bart,raha19mahdavi,Pham21spade}.
+They stem from either incorrect value allocation, termed semantic errors, or the presence of out-of-domain values, known as syntactic errors~\cite{Mahdavi20baran,Pham21spade}.
+For each dataset, the corresponding clean version exists, applied to get evaluation metrics and further experiments.
+To discover denial constraints (DCs), we initially employ two widely-used DC discovery methods DCFinder~\cite{dcfinder19Pena} and Hydra~\cite{hydra17Bleifu}.
+We then manually check all discovered rules, deciding whether to accept, modify, or deny each rule.
+The final applied rules can be viewed in the code repository.

-\underline{\textbf{Error Generation.} } In real-world scenarios, data errors arise from incorrect value allocation and out-of-domain values.
-Thus, we focus on two main error categories derived from possible error scenarios: \emph{inner errors} and \emph{outer errors}. \emph{Inner errors} involve cases of improper value assignment, where the correct value is replaced with a randomly selected alternative from within the domain. \emph{Outer errors} originate from diverse sources including typos, explicit and implicit missing values, and Gaussian noise.
-And we generate \emph{outer errors} based on the public code of BigDaMa~\cite{errorgurl}.
-We believe this comprehensive set of sources captures most real-world error conditions.

-\underline{\textbf{Evaluation Metrics.}} To comprehensively assess algorithm performance, we utilize multiple data repairing metrics.
-For evaluating error detection effectiveness, we rely on the widely recognized metrics of precision, recall, and F1 score.
-Due to space limitations, our presentation in the results focuses exclusively on the F1 score for error detection (\emph{ED\_F1}).
-Considering that the error detection goals of these data repair algorithms may encompass rule violations or outliers for which explicit detection results are not guaranteed, we maintain a consistent evaluation approach based on the disparities between repaired and original cells.